cie/funcss.org/index.md

 ### When can we get it?

 A working prototype will be released in the following months.
-You can already look at the [FuncSS repository](https://github.com/funcss-lang/funcss) on Github.
+You can already look at the [FunCSS repository](https://github.com/funcss-lang/funcss) on Github.

 ### What features will it have?